siddhant-99/ibm_crackcovid/README.md

   IBM Cloud ID, Login via Google and Login via Facebook have been set as Identity Service Providers.

   ![Identity Providers](extras/identiy_providers.png)
-- IBM cloudant for Hospital DB
+- IBM cloudant for Hospital DB<br />

 Cloudant is used to setup a NoSQL Database which then can be used with a serverless web application.